Pages

 After graduating from Queen's University in Kingston Ontario in 1972, I studied ceramics in the Design Arts program at Georgian College in Barrie Ontario, and later at the Banff School of Fine Arts in Banff Alberta.
-Over my life as a potter I have been invited to participate in numerous solo and group exhibitions in Canada and the United States and my work seems to have found its way to far off corners of the world.
-I have been fortunate to have been awarded a number of Ontario Arts Council awards over the past thirty years.
-They were particularly helpful in my early years as a maker.
+Over my life as a potter I have been invited to participate in numerous solo and group exhibitions in Canada and the United States.

 In the fall of 1979, my partner Ted Hodgetts and I moved to our schoolhouse near the village of Millbrook Ontario, and began our lives as studio craftsmen together.
 My first studio was a renovated porch in the house, and Ted established a small shop in an adjacent shed that was once the school's woodshed.